camtucker/camtucker/README.md

 ### About Me 📝
-10+ years of experience in tech designing and implementing data warehouses, deploying machine learning models, creating impactful data products and insights.
+10+ years of experience in tech designing and implementing data warehouses, deploying machine learning models, and creating impactful data products and insights.

 ### Skillset 🛠️
 - **Languages:** Python, SQL